FTSE 100 hits one-year low as market fears deepen after Trump stands by tariffs

 Transport Secretary Heidi Alexander said the UK Government has had to look at its electric vehicle plans with “renewed urgency” because of the challenges facing manufacturers.

-Jaguar Land Rover, one of the UK’s biggest carmakers, over the weekend announced that it would “pause” shipments to the US as it addresses the new trading rules.
+Jaguar Land Rover, one of the UK’s biggest car-makers, announced over the weekend that it will “pause” shipments to the US as it addresses the new trading rules.

-Ms Alexander said the Government was not pretending its reforms to electric vehicle rules were a “silver bullet”, but that it was “part of a puzzle that we need to get right over the coming years”.
+Ms Alexander said the Government is not pretending its reforms to electric vehicle rules are a “silver bullet”, but that it is “part of a puzzle that we need to get right over the coming years”.